 As you can see this is a picture and not a map.
 Here the height of the hills hide what is behind them.
-A map should show all the places without hiding them.
+A map has to show all places without hiding them.
 Can you think of a way in which we can draw a map of this place?